 Condoms should always we kept in storage conditions in accordance with the packaging.

 Typically it’s recommended to keep condoms in an area that is:

 You also want to ensure they’re easily accessible so the classic bedside drawer works on multiple levels.

 2. Not Applying Immediately

-If you don’t wear a condom from the very start of having intercourse (I.e. before you start) then your level of protection massively decreases.
+If you don’t wear a condom from the very start of having intercourse (I.e. before you start) then your level of protection decreases significantly.